 A common way is to put the appointment in a will.
 The benefit of this is that additional financial arrangements can be included in the same document.
 Where there are 2 parents, they can appoint a guardian to look after their children if they both died.
 The Children Act 1989 sets out various ways that guardians can be appointed (the Children (Scotland) Act 1995 contains similar information).

 The sales aids explain guardianship in more detail:

-60% of people don't have life insurance.
-71% don't have critical illness cover and around 90% don't have income protection.1
+48% of people have never owned life insurance.
+75% have never owned critical illness cover and 77% have never owned income protection.1

 Without the right protection plans in place, all the other plans that your clients have could come crumbling down.
 Protection should play a key part in every client's financial planning.